Latest Data on COVID-19 Vaccinations by Race/Ethnicity

 Figure 2 shows the shares of COVID-19 vaccinations, cases, and deaths among Black, Hispanic, Asian, and White people.
 The data also show the distribution of the total population by these groups as of 2019.
 Data are not presented for other groups due to data limitations.
 Together these data show:

-Black people have received smaller shares of vaccinations compared to their shares of cases and the total population in more than half of states reporting data.
-In the remaining reporting states, the share of vaccinations they have received is similar to their shares of cases and the total population.
-In most reporting states, the share of vaccinations received by Black people is smaller than their share of deaths.
-For example, in the District of Columbia, Black people have received 44% of vaccinations, while they make up 56% of cases, 71% of deaths, and 46% of the total population.
+Black people have received smaller shares of vaccinations compared to their shares of cases, deaths, and the total population in more than half of states reporting data.
+In the remaining reporting states, the share of vaccinations they have received is similar to their shares of cases, deaths, and the total population.
+For example, in Florida, Black people have received 9% of vaccinations, while they make up 15% of cases, 17% of deaths, and 15% of the total population.

 Reflecting disproportionate levels of infection, Hispanic people have received smaller shares of vaccinations compared to their shares of cases in most reporting states.
 Their share of vaccinations is similar or higher than their shares of deaths in most reporting states.
 However, in some states it remains lower.
 For example, in California, 31% of vaccinations have gone to Hispanic people, while they account for 61% of cases, 47% of deaths, and 40% of the total population in the state.

 These current patterns reflect growing shares of vaccinations going to Hispanic and Black people over time.
-Between March 1 and September 7, the share of vaccinations going to Hispanic people increased in all states reporting data for both periods and increased for Black people in most reporting states.
+Between March 1 and September 20, the share of vaccinations going to Hispanic people increased in all states reporting data for both periods and increased for Black people in most reporting states.
 In a few cases, these increases were large.
-For example, the share of vaccinations going to Black people increased from 26% to 44% in DC and from 25% to 38% in Mississippi.
+For example, the share of vaccinations going to Black people increased from 26% to 45% in DC and from 25% to 38% in Mississippi.
 Similarly, the share of vaccinations going to Hispanic people increased by at least 10 percentage points in six states, including Florida (17% to 32%), Nevada (13% to 27%), California (19% to 31%), Texas (23% to 35%), New Jersey (6% to 18%), and New York (9% to 21%).
 The share of vaccinations going to Asian people also increased in most states reporting data for both periods, while it fell for White people in most reporting states.
-The share going to White people declined by 10 percentage points or more in 15 states (Arizona, Florida, Nevada, Alabama, Georgia, New Jersey, Tennessee, Virginia, Mississippi, Texas, Maine, Illinois, Colorado, New York, and Indiana).
+The share going to White people declined by 10 percentage points or more in 15 states (Florida, Arizona, Nevada, Alabama, Maine, Georgia, New Jersey, Tennessee, Texas, Virginia, Mississippi, New York, Illinois, Colorado, and Indiana).

 White people received a higher share of vaccinations compared to their share of cases in most states reporting data.
-In about half of reporting states they received a similar or higher share of vaccinations compared to their shares of deaths and total population, while in other states it was lower.
+In fewer than half of reporting states they received a higher share of vaccinations compared to their shares of deaths and total population, while in other states it was similar or lower.
 For example, in Colorado, 76% of vaccinations were received by White people, while they make up 68% of the population.
-In Tennessee, 65% of vaccinations have been received by White people, which is lower than their share of cases (71%), deaths (78%), and their share of the population (77%).
+In Tennessee, 64% of vaccinations have been received by White people, which is lower than their share of cases (71%), deaths (78%), and their share of the population (77%).

 Percent of the Total Population Vaccinated by Race/Ethnicity

-Overall, across these 42 states, the percent of White people who have received at least one COVID-19 vaccine dose (52%) was roughly 1.2 times higher than the rate for Black people (43%) and 1.1 times higher than the rate for Hispanic people (48%) as of September 7, 2021.
-White people had a higher vaccination rate compared to Hispanic people in most reporting states, except Missouri, Vermont, Tennessee, Louisiana, DC, Virginia, New York, South Carolina and Nevada.
-White people also had a higher rate than Black people in every reporting state, except Oregon, Alaska, Mississippi, Washington, Louisiana, and Idaho.
-The size of these differences varied widely across states and have been narrowing over time.
-The overall vaccination rate across states for Asian people was higher compared to White people (68% vs. 52%), which is consistent with the pattern in most reporting states.
+Overall, across these 43 states, the percent of White people who have received at least one COVID-19 vaccine dose (53%) was 1.2 times higher than the rate for Black people (45%) and 1.1 times higher than the rate for Hispanic people (49%) as of September 20, 2021.
+White people had a higher vaccination rate compared to Hispanic people in most reporting states, except Missouri, Vermont, Tennessee, DC, Louisiana, Virginia, Nevada, New York and South Carolina.
+White people also had a higher rate than Black people in every reporting state, except Oregon, Alaska, Idaho, Mississippi, Washington, and Louisiana.
+The size of these differences varied widely across states, and they have been narrowing over time.
+The overall vaccination rate across states for Asian people was higher compared to White people (69% vs. 53%), which is consistent with the pattern in most reporting states.
 However, Asian people had lower vaccinations rates than White people in five states (Colorado, North Dakota, Utah, Pennsylvania, and South Dakota).

-Between August 16 and September 7, Black and Hispanic people experienced a larger increase in vaccination rates compared to White and Asian people, narrowing the disparities in vaccination rates (Figure 4).
-Vaccination rates increased by 3.1 percentage points for Hispanic people, from 45.1% to 48.2%, and by 2.9 percentage points for Black people, from 40.3% to 43.2%, while vaccination rates increased by 1.0 percentage points for Asian people and by 1.9 percentage points for White people over the period (from 67.1% to 68.1%, and from 50.4% to 52.3%, respectively).
+Between September 7 and September 20, Black and Hispanic people experienced a slightly larger increase in vaccination rates compared to White and Asian people, narrowing the disparities in vaccination rates (Figure 4).
+Vaccination rates increased by 1.3 percentage points for both Hispanic people and Black people, from 48.2% to 49.4%, and from 43.2% to 44.5%, respectively.
+Vaccination rates increased by 0.6 percentage points for Asian people and by 0.9 percentage points for White people over the period (from 68.1% to 68.8%, and from to 52.3% to 53.3%, respectively).
 The larger increases in rates for Black and Hispanic people continue to narrow the gap in vaccination rates between these groups and White people.

 The completeness of race/ethnicity data has improved in most states since March 1.
 Most states have had declines in their shares of vaccinations with unknown or missing race, with some states, like Arizona, experiencing particularly large declines, falling from (36% of vaccinations with unknown race to 11%).